weavedb/weavedb/docs/docs/sdk/relayers.md

 ## Use Relayer Extra Data

-You can access the relayer data via `request.auth` in access control rules.
-For example, the following rules will set the height field to the data.
+You can access the relayer data via `request.auth.extra` in access control rules.
+For example, the following rules will set the `height` field to the new data to be written.

 ```javascript
 // request.auth = { signer, relayer, jobID, extra }